Yazed-Hasan/L5P-Keyboard-RGB-LOQ-15IRX10-Support/README.md

 The LOQ 15IRX10 has **24 lamp strips**.

 - **24-lamp mode off (default):** treats the keyboard as 4 zones.
 Lighter on CPU, closer to classic Legion RGB.
-- **24-lamp mode on:** paints all 24 strips, like Legion Space custom themes.
-Waves, rain, aurora, and scanner look much better here.
+- **24-lamp mode on:** paints all **24 columns** left to right.
+This keyboard has no independent rows.
+Waves, rain, aurora, scanner, and the new motion effects look much better here.

 Turn it on with the **24-lamp mode** checkbox at the top of the window.